Economy of Tamil Nadu: Industry and manufacturing

-Tamil Nadu is a leading producer of cement in India and with manufacturing units located at Ariyalur, Coimbatore, Karur and Tirunelveli.
-High-density Polyethylene mono filament yarn and associated products are manufactured in Karur for mosquito nets and fishing nets.
-More than 60% mosquito nets in India are manufactured here.
-The region around Salem is rich in mineral ores.
-The country's largest steel public sector undertaking, SAIL, has a steel plant in Salem.

 Coimbatore is a major industrial hub in South India and houses more than 30,000 small, medium and large industries.
 Coimbatore is known as "Manchester of South India" due to its extensive textile industry and also referred to as "the Pump City" as it supplies half or 50% of India's requirements of motors and pumps.
-The city is one of the largest exporters of textile, jewellery, wet grinders, poultry and auto components and the term "Coimbatore Wet Grinder" has been given a Geographical indication.
-Larsen & Toubro has 300 acre huge manufacturing campus in Coimbatore which houses various units of company, manufactures aerospace and defence parts for leading players in the market.

-Tuticorin is known as "Gateway of Tamil Nadu".
-Thoothukudi is the major chemical producer in the state.
-It produces the 70 percent of the total salt production in the state and 30 percent in the country.

 IT/ITeS-Software

 Tamil Nadu is one of the largest contributor of software exports majorly from its cities Chennai, Madurai, Coimbatore, Salem and Trichy.
 State has 526 engineering colleges, the most for any state in India giving the services industry access to qualified and skilled labour force.
 The top engineering colleges in Tamil Nadu have been a major recruiting hub for the IT firms.
 According to estimates, about 50 per cent of the human resources required for the IT and ITES industry was being sourced from the state.
 The state has a wide network of about 110 industrial parks and estates offering developed plots with supporting infrastructure.
 Also, the state government is promoting other industrial parks like Rubber Park, Apparel Parks, Floriculture Park, TIDEL Park for IT/ITS, TICEL BioPark for Biotechnology, Siruseri IT Park, Elcot SEZ and Agro Export Zones among others.
 Tamil Nadu has the largest number of Small and medium enterprises (SMEs) in India.

+Tamil Nadu's IT sector contributed US $28 billion to India's software and services exports in FY 2024.
+Tamil Nadu contributes over 20% to India’s IT workforce, supporting a wide range of IT services and technologies.

 Automotive

 Chennai is nicknamed "The Detroit of Asia".
 It is home to large number of auto component industries.
 Over 11.2% of the S&P CNX 500 conglomerates have corporate offices in Tamil Nadu.
 Tamil Nadu has manufacturing facilities from automobiles, railway coaches, battle-tanks, tractors, motorbikes and heavy vehicles to ships.

-Alstom has a manufacturing facility in Coimbatore which manufactures rail transportation products.